Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Experiments

-To validate the effectiveness of the proposed asymmetric pseudo-Siamese feature extractor based on SAM2, we compared it with alternative encoders on the Delta-SN6 dataset.
+We validate the effectiveness of the proposed MSFE based on SAM2 on the Delta-SN6 dataset.
 Specifically, we replaced the proposed encoder with other architectures, including the Siamese SwinTransformer encoder and the Siamese SAM2 encoder, within the STSF-Net framework.
-As shown in Table \ref{tab:model_comparison}, the proposed encoder outperformed the comparative encoders across all evaluation metrics, achieving an $F1_{bcd}$ of 94.60$\%$, an mIoU of 91.33$\%$, and an $F1_{clf}$ of 95.27$\%$.
-This advantage was particularly evident in per-class IoU metrics, especially for added buildings (82.23$\%$), added roads (92.71$\%$), and disappeared roads (94.62$\%$).
-These results demonstrate the superiority of the pseudo-siamese encoder.
-The SAM2 model, pretrained on large-scale natural images, leverages its general visual priors to efficiently adapt to high-resolution optical remote sensing imagery, while the SAR feature extractor effectively captures the unique scattering characteristics and structural representations of SAR images.
+As shown in Table \ref{tab:model_comparison}, the proposed MSFE outperforms the comparative encoders across all evaluation metrics, achieving an $F_1^{bcd}$ of 94.60$\%$, an mIoU of 91.33$\%$, and an $F_1^{clf}$ of 95.27$\%$.
+This advantage was particularly evident in per-class IoU metrics, especially for added buildings (85.68$\%$), added roads (81.42$\%$), and disappeared roads (94.62$\%$).
+It demonstrates that the MSFE effectively leverages SAM2's general visual priors to adapt to optical imagery, while its SAR feature extractor captures scattering characteristics and structural patterns.

-\subsection{Effectiveness of the STCFM}
+\subsubsection{Effectiveness of the STCFM}